DarkWiiPlayer/restia/guides/getting-started.md

 require 'cjson'` at the top of the file.

 As you may have noticed, there's some duplication there: the table that gets sent to the template looks identical to the one that gets encoded as JSON.
-This isn't always the case, but rather often, it is.
-We can just extract that table into a variable and put it on top of the content negotiation code.
+Let's extract that table into a variable.

 The final controller should look something like this: